pasok0n/Scrollercoaster/README.md

 Click the menu bar icon to access:

+- **Disable Scroll Acceleration** — toggle to enable linear scrolling for regular mice
+  - **Speed slider** — drag or type a value (1–100) to set how much each scroll notch moves; only active when acceleration is disabled
 - **Start at Login** — toggle to have Scrollercoaster launch automatically on login
 - **Quit** — stop the app